 You’ll also get a solid introduction to the language of China and Japan, as majors are required to study a language for four semesters.
 Japanese language classes are offered by the newly established World Languages and Literature Department at Manhattanville, and Chinese classes are taught at nearby Purchase College.

-(If you’re interested in taking Japanese, the World Languages & Literature Department reserves the right to place you in a language course commensurate with your ability.
+(If you’re interested in taking Japanese, the World Languages and Literature Department reserves the right to place you in a language course commensurate with your ability.
 Language courses are designed for the non-native speaker; if you have a background in Asian languages, we’ll ask you to undergo staff evaluation before to enrolling in a language course.)

 Current information about degree program requirements can be found in the official College Catalogs.